developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/index.md

 	</Configuration>

-## customxmlfile Path Tag
+## CustomScript.xml Path
-**Applies only to Android devices running KitKat and higher**.
-Specifies the location of `CustomScript.xml`, an optional file containing custom JavaScript snippets to be called by custom on-screen buttons or other app functions. **Note**: This tag is not included in the default `Config.xml` file.
-If added as shown below, Enterprise Browser will read the `CustomScript.xml` file (if present) from the specified folder when the app launches.
+The &lt;customxmlfile&gt; tag specifies the location of `CustomScript.xml` in an app's `Config.xml` file, which contains the majority of its runtime settings. **Note**: This tag is not included in the default `Config.xml` file and must be added as shown below.
+Enterprise Browser will read the `CustomScript.xml` file if present in the specified folder each time the app launches.
 For more information, see the [&lt;customxmlfile&gt; path tag](../configreference/#customxmlfile) in `Config.xml` reference.

 **Possible Values**: